kgish/skillzz/README.md

 The database tables, data types and relationships together define the different ways that the application interacts with the underlying data model in order to adhere to the user requirements.

+Here is a diagram which shows the high-level structure:

+-Diagram goes here-

 ## Testing

 The functionality of this application is verified by running `rspec` which tests the defined features and scenarios.